haghard/actyx-spark-analysis/README.md

 It will create target/scala-2.11/moving-average.jar

-#How to run on spark cluster
+#How to run on Spark standalone cluster

 To run this spark streaming job you need to have Kafka, Cassandra and Spark cluster